This module introduces you to monetary and macroeconomic issues from a theoretical perspective. The following topics are considered:

 Total study hours: 150

-This module is an elective on all Single and Joint Honours degree programmes in Economics.
+This module is optional on all Single and Joint Honours degree programmes in Economics.

 This module is not available to students across other degree programmes in the University.